Sweet 16 as Djokovic reaches Dubai semis - France 24

 "From my end it was a solid performance.
 I moved well in the defence.
 I was using the variety, the dropshots, always making him guess what is coming next.
 That was the goal obviously."

-The two-hour and 23-minute duel, which allowed Greek Tsitsipas to claim a seventh successive win, set the day's programme at the Aviation Club back by more than an 90 minutes.
+The two-hour and 23-minute duel allowed Greek Tsitsipas to claim a seventh successive win.

 - 'I hung in there' -

-It followed another long struggle as Evans upset the sixth seed to reach the fourth ATP semi-final of his career.
+It followed another long struggle as Evans upset sixth seed Rublev to reach the fourth ATP semi-final of his career.

 World number 37 Evans said the thought of playing another set after more than two hours was just too much to consider and he worked hard to wrap up victory in straight sets.